 As a consultant, I try my best to listen and take as much notes – mental or written – as I can.
 I ask a lot of questions – and a lot more follow-up questions.
 I listen to their stories, sometimes trying to understand the real meaning behind them.
+I listen to the stories behind the story.
 This conversation with my dad was no different.

 I picked him up at his house to grab some lunch.
-It was raining really hard and his mobile phone was malfunctioning.
+It was raining really hard and his mobile phone was not working (and, in case you’re wondering, it wasn’t a smart phone).
 I figured this could be a great opportunity for meaningful conversations.
 As we head over to the food court, he started sharing stories about his experiences working for United Airlines.
 He was a pioneer in the Philippine airline industry despite the fact that he didn’t finish his engineering degree.
-You can tell that he’s got street smarts.
+You can tell that he’s street smart.

 How an Electrical Tape Saved Flight UA872

-A sip of his coffee was all he needed to make a statement.
+A sip of his coffee was all he needed to get going.
 “Our family has a reputation for strong work ethic.”
 Curious as always, I asked what he meant.
 He recounted the story of flight UA872 in 1987.
 He worked graveyard shifts and just got home from work when the phone rang.
 His boss asked if he can fix an electrical issue that prevented flight UA872 from leaving Taipei.
 The Federal Aviation Administration (FAA) was waiting for an update on the flight since it had been grounded for a day.
-They are about to impose a strict fine on United Airlines.
+They were about to impose a strict fine on United Airlines.

 None of his colleagues could do it.
 The ground crew in Taipei couldn’t either.
 He thought they were just making excuses.
 For one, who would want to be on a 14-hour flight from San Francisco to Taipei and back just to fix an electrical issue?
 After a busy shift with no additional pay for the trip, there’s no motivation for anyone to take on the work.